cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 ## Step 0: prerequisites
-If you did not do the helm exercise install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.
+If you did not do the helm exercise, install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.

 ## Step 1: helm
 Before you can install the helm chart, open the *values.yaml* file.
 We left out the value of a few entries, you have to fill them out yourself.